Apple Cider Moscow Mule Autumn Cocktail Recipe

 - Rum is made from sugar cane, and therefore does not contain gluten.
 There are cinnamon-flavored rums available.
 The usual Spiced Rum has some additional spices as well.
 Or you can make your own Cinnamon Infused Rum.

 - Similarly, most vodkas are gluten free, and you can also find cinnamon vodka.
 Smirnoff has a cinnamon rum in its Gold Collection, as well as a Cinnamon Churros Rum.
 You can also make it yourself, or try these apple cider cocktails with Homemade Apple Spiced Vodka.

 - Finally, you could use all dark rum and add cinnamon extract or cinnamon simple syrup.

 Here are more fall cocktails or mocktails:

-What else can you make with apple cider or apple juice?
+More recipes to make with apple cider or apple juice

 - Instant Pot or Slow Cooker Apple Cider Pulled Chicken Sandwiches